Why does the ACT Government do kangaroo research?

 To date, the ACT Government has undertaken research assessing many aspects of kangaroo biology and ecology.
 Research is often undertaken in collaboration with external research partners including universities and non-for-profit organisations.

-Three recent studies are guiding kangaroo management in the ACT.
+These studies guide kangaroo management in the ACT.

-- Fertility Control of Eastern Grey Kangaroos: Assessing efficacy of a dart-deliverd immunocontraceptive vaccine (2018)
+- Fertility Control of Eastern Grey Kangaroos: Assessing efficacy of a dart-deliverd immunocontraceptive vaccine 2018 (2.4 MB)

-- Kangaroos and Conservation: Assessing the effects of kangaroo grazing in lowland grassy ecosystems (2018)
+- Kangaroos and Conservation: Assessing the effects of kangaroo grazing in lowland grassy ecosystems 2018 (5.6 MB)

-- Factors Influencing Sub-adult Mortality Events in Eastern Grey Kangaroos (2018)
+- Factors Influencing Sub-adult Mortality Events in Eastern Grey Kangaroos 2018 (1.3 MB)

-Eight studies on the effects of kangaroo grazing on biodiversity, based on work carried out in the ACT since the ACT Kangaroo Management Plan (KMP) was published in 2010 are summarised in the ACT Conservation Research: the effects of kangaroo grazing on biodiversity (2015).
+Eight studies on the effects of kangaroo grazing on biodiversity, based on work carried out in the ACT since the ACT Kangaroo Management Plan (KMP) was published in 2010 are summarised in the ACT Conservation Research: the effects of kangaroo grazing on biodiversity 2015 (1023.2 KB).